The best Ecommerce chatbot use cases

 Product life cycle offers

-There’re some products that your customer has to purchase on a recurring basis.
+There are some products that your customer has to purchase on a recurring basis.
 And you have an estimate of when they’ll have to do that.
 The issue is that if you just sit back and wait for them to come to you, they may very well go to another vendor.

 Around the time when you know they’ll need to replenish their supplies, your chatbot could send them a reminder.
 Since they can make the purchase directly through the chatbot, there’s a reduced chance of them going to another vendor.
 Add a discount for purchasing through the bot, and you’ve got them reeled in.

-Chatbots can figure out where prospective customers are in the sales funnels, through information collected during conversations.
+AI chatbots for ecommerce can figure out where prospective customers are in the sales funnels, through information collected during conversations.
 Due to this, businesses can decide on the best ways to convert them into paying customers.

 Sometime after the purchase, your chatbot could reach out to the customer asking for feedback and reviews.
 Since the request is conversational, the user may be more inclined to give a good review.
 Now you can publish these reviews as testimonials.